chiweic/webdata/README.md

     c. on the env.py you need to import all models that needs to be handled by alembic (all database models)
     d. then let alembic do the first migration: alembic revision --autogenerate -m "Initial tables"
     e. finally do you revision by typing alembic upgrade head (and once you change any definition, you should run this again...)

+Steps on doing adding object to the code base (example: event)

+1. get your head around pydantic model before getting into database, so atart on webdata/api/models.py